Diagonal complexes for surfaces of finite type and surfaces with involution: Diagonal complex: construction and introductory examples

 Here and in the sequel, we mean homotopy with fixed endpoints in the complement of the vertices $F \setminus \ Vert$.
 In other words, a homotopy never hits a vertex. \item $d$ is non-contractible.

 \end{enumerate}

 An \textit{admissible diagonal arrangement} (or an \textit{admissible arrangement}, for short) is a collection of diagonals $\{d_j\}$ with the properties:

-\begin{enumerate} \item Each free vertex is an endpoint of some diagonal. \item No two diagonals intersect (except for their endpoints). \item No two diagonals are homotopic. \item The complement of the arrangement and the boundary components $(F \setminus \bigcup d_j) \setminus \bigcup B_i$ is a disjoint union of open (possibly punctured) disks.
-We allow any number of punctures in a single disc. \end{enumerate}
+\begin{enumerate} \item Each free vertex is an endpoint of some diagonal. \item No two diagonals intersect (except for their endpoints). \item No two diagonals are homotopic. \item The complement of the arrangement and the boundary components $(F \setminus \bigcup d_j) \setminus \bigcup B_i$ is a disjoint union of open (possibly with holes) disks.
+We allow any number of holes in a single disc. \end{enumerate}

 We say that a tuple $(g,b,n,f)$ is \textit{stable } if no admissible arrangement has a non-trivial automorphism (that is, each pure diffeomorphism which maps an arrangement to itself, maps each germ of each of the diagonals $d_i$ to itself).